KyleM157/jettywatch/index.markdown

 ## Week of 12/7-12/14

+See my latest blog post for a more in depth forecast for 12/14 and 12/19: [here](/2025/12/12/Model-Divergence)

 The Outer Banks is looking interesting around 12/7-12/9 if you have the opportunity to head out of town.

 That setup for 12/10 looks like it's going to be working out, at least partially.
 We should see some surf from a interaction between a high pressure system in the central Atlantic with a low pressure system moving over the Great Lakes.
 The southward shift in the storm track didn't materialize the way the models had been showing earlier this month.
 Due to that, we're going to get another steep angled swell that is mostly aimed southwest.